mikedixson/teams-tui/AZURE_SETUP.md

 Open your browser and navigate to:
 **https://entra.microsoft.com/** (or **https://portal.azure.com**)

+### How to Find Your Tenant ID

+After registering your application, you may need your Azure AD Tenant ID for authentication or configuration.
+To find it:

+1. In the Azure Portal, go to **Microsoft Entra ID** (or **Azure Active Directory**).
+2. On the Overview page, look for **Tenant ID** (it looks like: `abcd1234-5678-90ef-ghij-1234567890ab`).
+3. Copy and save this value for later use.

+You can also find the Tenant ID on the Overview page of your App Registration, under **Directory (tenant) ID**.

 ### 2. Register a New Application

 1. In the left sidebar, navigate to: **Identity** → **Applications** → **App registrations**